Length of MCAT

 - If you know people who have taken this test before, you can ask them for tips and suggestions.

-- Make sure that you buy books or attend prep courses on MCAT as they will offer you good tricks and tips you can use to finish the test within the MCAT length of time.
+- Make sure that you buy books or attend preparation courses on MCAT as they will offer you good tricks and tips you can use to finish the test in time.

 Preparing for the Test...